×

 Staff

-Sharon Driscoll, Info Center Retail Manager
+Sharon Driscoll, Operations Manager

-2023 Board of Directors
+2025 Board of Directors

 The Board of Directors of Destination Salem consists of 15 to 17 directors.
 The board of directors includes representatives from each of the following organizations and business sectors: Accommodations, Attractions, Non-Profit/Cultural Institutions, Restaurants, Retail, Tours/Transportation, and Salem Resident.
 Representatives from the City of Salem, Salem City Council, and Salem Chamber of Commerce shall serve Ex Officio.
 The Board of Directors meets monthly on the third Thursday.